Zhuofeng-Li/ToRL/readme.md

 ## Summary
-+ It supports math (deepmath) or science (general-reasoner) tasks Python-use LLM RL Training.
++ It supports math (deepmath) and science (general-reasoner) tasks Python-use LLM RL Training.
 + It uses a reward model to compute science tasks' reward during trianing and LLL-as-Judge for GPQA-D evaluation.

 ## Env Set Up